felipebita/fraud_detection/README.md

 # **Fraudulent Transaction Detection**

-This is a not finished data science project, the business problem is proposed in [Seja Um Data Scientist](https://sejaumdatascientist.com/crie-uma-solucao-para-fraudes-em-transacoes-financeiras-usando-machine-learning/), using the data set [Synthetic Financial Datasets For Fraud Detection](https://www.kaggle.com/ealaxi/paysim1).
+This is a not finished data science project, the business problem is proposed by [Seja Um Data Scientist](https://sejaumdatascientist.com/crie-uma-solucao-para-fraudes-em-transacoes-financeiras-usando-machine-learning/), using the data set [Synthetic Financial Datasets For Fraud Detection](https://www.kaggle.com/ealaxi/paysim1).

 ## **1 - Business Understanding**
 ### 1.1 - Blocker Fraud Company